 An introductory course in the discipline of digital video shooting and editing.
 Video will be imported and assembled into productions using Final Cut Pro software.
 Topics will include scripting, compression schemes, Quicktime movies, A/B roll composition, output for tape and web, special effects, and sound.
-Prerequisite: DGA 111, or ART 141, or permission of instructor
+Prerequisite: DGA 111, or ART 141, or

-Graphic Design I 3
+Graphic Design I

 An introductory studio course in the fundamentals of commercial design.
 This course will cover the basic graphics design theory, techniques and practices.

-Prerequisite: DGA111 or permission of instructor
+Prerequisite: DGA 111 or permission of instructor